arnbme/SmartThingsPublic/README.md

 <a name="ReadMeAnchor"></a>
 <h1>Welcome to Arn Burkhoff's SmartThings Repository</h1>

 Below you will find a list of the SmartApps that I've created.
-I've included a short description of what they can do and included links to their topics in the SmartThings forum.
+I've included a short description of what they can do and a link to the source code.

 <hr />
 <h2>SmartApps</h2>